Singular Bayesian Neural Networks: Discussion and Conclusion

 Several limitations exist.
-The calibration gap relative to ensembles may limit applicability in likelihood-focused settings, though ensembling multiple low-rank models offers potential mitigation at lower cost than standard ensembles.
+The calibration gap relative to ensembles may limit applicability in likelihood-focused settings.
+However, a supplementary SST-2 low-rank ensembling study (Appendix~\ref{app:sst2_lowrank_ensemble}) shows that a 5-member low-rank Bayesian ensemble substantially improves calibration and OOD separation relative to a single low-rank model, supporting ensembling as a practical mitigation path at transformer scale.

 Architecture choices reflect our computational constraints, not method limitations.
-In fact, Computational benefits emerge primarily at larger scales where GPU parallelism can be exploited.
+In fact, computational benefits emerge primarily at larger scales where GPU parallelism can be exploited.

 Rank and KL weight require tuning, and while improvements are directionally consistent, some confidence intervals overlap across seeds.
-A broader experimental scope including comparisons with SWAG and low-rank covariance methods would strengthen the positioning of this work.
+Appendix~\ref{app:swag_comparisons} adds multi-seed SWAG comparisons across our three main benchmarks; broader comparisons with low-rank covariance methods would further strengthen the positioning of this work.

 Our method is agnostic to the distributional family of the posterior.
 While we employ Gaussian posteriors for tractability, the factorization $W = AB^\top$ naturally extends to other location-scale distributions such as the Laplace distribution, which provides heavier tails that may improve uncertainty quantification.
 Additional experiments using a Laplace posterior are presented in Appendix \ref{app:additional_results}.